yodrew/yodrew.github.io/_pages/air.md

 At first, to create a draft, I made lamps that burned cooking oil inside a lightproof chimney.
 It was a messy, unreliable, and labor-intensive process.
 No one should ever repeat it.
 But it worked long enough for my brain to make the leap to the 20th century and remember the existence of batteries.

 AA batteries made a quick and dirty solution.
-One night requires 4-8 batteries, alkaline or rechargeable.
+One night requires 4--8 batteries, alkaline or rechargeable.
 Connect them in series: positive end of one to negative end of the next.

 Voltage adds up like this.
-Each battery is 1.5V, so 4 batteries=6V.
+Each battery is 1.5V, so 4 batteries = 6V.
 Some fans need 7V or 9V to start, thus 5 or 6 batteries.
 Increase fan speed by adding batteries to the pack, up to 8.
 Increase pack life by using bigger batteries or another series in parallel (fan wires contacting ends of both series).

 I was isolated and just learning.
 This simple discovery encouraged me after weeks of the fascinating absurdity of oil lamp-driven convective ventilation.
 However, changing batteries every day also quickly got to be a pain.
 So I bit the bullet and got a proper solar power system for less than $100: